Lucia's Blog: 2020-06-07

 Ephesians 6:11-18

-The early Reformers in Europe, as well as the pioneers of the American churches, prayed fervently for God's help against the invisible hosts of evil.
+The early Reformers in Europe and the pioneers of the American churches prayed fervently for God's help against the invisible hosts of evil.
 They believed unabashedly in the devil and lived their lives as a battle against his evil influences.
-Just because they are invisible does not make them imaginary nor does it make us superstitious to acknowledge their existence.
+Just because they are invisible does not make them imaginary, nor does it make us superstitious to acknowledge their existence.
 Let's have a serious Bible discussion of Satan and his activities.

-Satan seems to know us well.
+Satan knows us well.
 He is an expert, knowing our strengths and weaknesses.
 He is the serpent, the adversary, the evil one, the persecutor, the prince of darkness, the ruler of this world, and the great dragon.
-And when you are a follower of Christ, he hates you with a passion.
-He is like a roaring lion prowling about seeking to destroy us.
+And when you follow Christ, he hates you with a passion.
+He is like a roaring lion prowling about, seeking to destroy us.
 He finds delight in our weaknesses.
 This is his target.
-Many times he targets those who are leaders by attacking their strengths, the areas they have built upon as well as the principle qualities they promote best.
+He often targets us by attacking our strengths, the areas we have built upon, and the principal qualities we promote best.

 "Therefore let him who thinks he stands take HEED lest he fall."
 I Corinthians 10:12

-Satan is astute and has many devices.
+Satan is astute and cunning and has many devices.
 He usually goes for the citadel rather than the tiny cracks in the wall.
-We need to learn to be more astute than he is, being on the alert and standing firm to resist him so that he will flee from us.
+We must learn to be more astute than he is, be on the alert, and stand firm to resist him so that he will flee from us.
 We cannot afford to be naive for a moment!
 We must consider his evil ways and be equipped with the armor of God to fight back.

 I. SATAN'S EVIL WAYS THAT DESTROY US:

-Satan fiercely seeks us out, his weak prey, like a roaring lion to utterly destroy us.
-Satan, our adversary, wants to destroy those who are doing a good work for Christ's sake, those who are faithful and are being used in service to God for His glory.
-He hates them and wages war against those who are striving to live their lives for Christ, walking in righteousness.
-Indeed, his primary purpose is to destroy, discourage, and bring shame upon us.
+Satan fiercely seeks us out like a roaring lion to utterly destroy us.
+Satan, our adversary, wants to destroy those who are doing good work for Christ's sake, those who are faithful and are being used in service to God for His glory.
+He hates them and wages war against those striving to live for Christ, walking in righteousness.
+Indeed, his primary purpose is to destroy, discourage, and disgrace us.
 He will use all of his evil weapons against God's faithful children.

-That is why we must become aware, being on guard, standing firm in Christ with all prayer to resist him.
-However, I am confident that he can do nothing to us other than what God allows him.
+That is why we must become aware, be on guard, and stand firm in Christ with all prayer to resist him.
+However, I am confident that he can do nothing to us besides what God allows.
 He still has the power to prowl and attack us fiercely.
 His goal is to take us away from God's Word and love.
 He can do that only if we give him an open door.
-He will do everything in his power to discourage and sway us away from God and His ways.
-He is eager to persecute all those who desire to live godly (2 Tim.
+He will do everything he can to discourage and sway us away from God and His ways.
+He is eager to persecute all who desire to live godly (2 Tim.
 3:12).
-His main goal is to attack our faith and our joy.
+His main goal is to attack our faith and joy.
 Therefore, let us take heed and be on the alert!!

-We have an enemy who is real, and we need to be watchful!
+We have a real enemy, and we need to be watchful!
 We cannot afford to be careless or lazy.
 Satan is the author of most of our troubles, cares, and persecutions.
 Even so, we must not allow him to intimidate us.
 I am determined not to let him win!!

 We must become fully aware that although Satan can put sinful suggestions into our hearts, they are merely suggestions, and we must not yield or give in.
 We all have to face these illicit suggestions, but we must be wise about what to do with them.
-We must choose wisely and meditate on the Word of God and prayer, on what to do with those suggestions rather than make plans to do evil.
-We must try to get those evil thoughts or suggestions out of our mind and not act upon them at all!
+We must choose wisely, meditate on the Word of God, and pray on what to do with those suggestions rather than make plans to do evil.
+We must try to get those evil thoughts or suggestions out of our minds and not act upon them!

 Let's consider some of his evil ways: